Filing For Bankruptcy Can Offer An Opportunity To Rebuild Your Life

 At our debt relief agency, we focus on providing personalized legal services in a stress-free atmosphere.
-Our compassionate bankruptcy attorneys, Dorothy Bartholomew and Jada Wood, understand what you are going through and can help you every step of the way.
+Our Affordable bankruptcy attorneys, Dorothy Bartholomew and Jada Wood, understand what you are going through and can help you every step of the way.
 Our team has been helping Fife residents rebuild their lives for over 25 years.
 With over 8,500 past cases and six puppy helpers in our office, you can feel secure in our ability to help you through this difficult and stressful time.

 Understanding Chapter 7 Bankruptcy